Ironhack-data-bcn-april-2023/project-IV-sql-tableau/README.md

 ## Project Description

-As a consulting firm,  we will be analyze the current state of the sales of a retail chain across multiple sites, products and months.
+As a consulting firm,  we will analyze the current state of the sales of a retail chain across multiple sites, products and months.
 The goal is to provide valuable insights in order to make crucial business decisions.
 The company is going through a bad financial situation and needs to cut costs somehow.
 They have asked us to make some decisive decisions for the company to move forward.

 ## Dataset